 Many people make the mistake of believing that an oncoming train will be able to stop in time if their car were to stall on the tracks.
 However, a 150-car freight train traveling 50 miles per hour will take over a mile to stop!

-- A train carrying hazardous cargo derails approximately every two weeks in the United States.
+- Every two weeks a train that is carrying hazardous materials derails in the United States.

 - Today rail companies rely on technology that was developed more than 70 years ago, and very little research and improvement has been made to update these dated safety measures.